aibasel-teaching/krummstab/README.md

 ### Shared Settings
 - `lecture_title`: lecture name to be printed in feedback emails
+- `assistant_email`: in the static marking mode, an email containing all the awarded points for the sheet is sent to this address during `send`
 - `marking_mode`
     - `static`: student teams are assigned to a tutor who will mark all their submissions